Danish-summarisation/DanSum/README.md

 ## About The Project

-This repository contains the code for creating an automatic abstractive summarisation tool in Danish.
-We fine-tuned a language-specific pruned mT5 model on an abstractive subset of the DaNewsroom dataset.
+This repository contains the code for developing an automatic abstractive summarisation tool in Danish.

-The model can be used for summarisation of individual news articles using [this notebook](https://github.com/idabh/data-science-exam/blob/main/generate_summary.ipynb), or through the [huggingface API](https://huggingface.co/sarakolding/daT5-summariser).
+The model can be used for summarisation of individual news articles through the [huggingface API](https://huggingface.co/Danish-summarisation/DanSum-mT5-large).

 ### Abstract
 Automatic abstractive text summarization